whirlwind-match/fuzzydb/postcode/readme.txt

 Run the above launchers.
 Run RandomPostcodeImporter launcher.
 The conversion should take 30 secs.
 Note any console output.
 Generates [postcode root]/randomPostcodes

+For updating what was once the Jibble database, I found this site useful for visualising the centre of a postcode inbound part (e.g. for CB23) http://www.doogal.co.uk/UKPostcodes.php?Search=CB23